Eastwick College | Evaluated Learning Experience

-Upon successful completion of the course, students will be able to: explain basic electrical theory, identify schematic symbols and sources of electricity, describes resistors, capacitors and inductors; interpret color codes, apply ohm’s law to DC electric circuit, analyze and troubleshoot DC series circuits, DC parallel circuits and DC series-parallel circuits; apply voltage dividers and current dividers to electric circuits, proper soldering and de-soldering techniques.
+Upon successful completion of the course, students will be able to: explain basic electrical theory; identify schematic symbols and sources of electricity; describe resistors, capacitors and inductors; interpret color codes; apply ohm’s law to DC electric circuit; analyze and troubleshoot DC series circuits, DC parallel circuits and DC series-parallel circuits; and apply voltage dividers and current dividers to electric circuits, proper soldering and de-soldering techniques.

 The basic electronics course is the foundational course for electronics technician/engineers.
-The instructor utilizes power point presentation, videos for delivery lectures, making review notes, answering chapter exercises and assigned reading/assignment whenever required.
+The instructor utilizes PowerPoint presentations, videos for delivery lectures, making review notes, answering chapter exercises and assigned reading/assignment whenever required.
 Certification Exam ESA1 assess individuals' end-of-program knowledge and skills in an online proctored proficiency examination format.
 In addition, college administer a bi-weekly performance component test to assess individuals’ skills.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Electronics or DC Circuits (5/22).
 NOTE: This course was previously evaluated by the American Council on Education (ACE).
 To view credit recommendations previously established, visit the ACE National Guide.